Vincent-VietTran/disinformer-clue-gen/EN/Books/clue_analysis_matrices/game8_clue_analysis.md

 ## 2. Quality Scores (Rate 1-5)

-### Informed Clues: 5/5
+### Informed Clues: 4/5
-**Excellent - Outstanding**
+**Very Good - Exceeds expectations**

-The clues are highly specific to 'Biography' without using forbidden words.
-They highlight research, factual accounts, and an in-depth examination by an external party, effectively distinguishing it from memoir and autobiography.
+The clues are quite specific to 'Biography' and effectively describe its core elements without using the answer word or obvious synonyms.
+They focus on the external perspective, research, and historical context, which are key differentiators from 'Memoir' and 'Autobiography'.

 ✅ Strengths:
 - Generally specific and relate to correct answer